senayberhe/covidanalysis/README.md

 Results

 The final results of the project, including visualizations and model evaluation metrics, can be found in the reports directory.
-Contact

-For any questions or concerns, please contact me